-Under the terms of reference, the Senate Community Affairs References Committee was to inquire into the following matters:
+Under the Inquiry into Children in Institutional Care's terms of reference, the Senate Community Affairs References Committee was to inquire into the following matters:

 (a) in relation to any government or non-government institutions, and fostering practices, established or licensed under relevant legislation to provide care and/or education for children:

 (i) whether any unsafe, improper or unlawful care or treatment of children occurred in these institutions or places,

 (ii) whether any serious breach of any relevant statutory obligation occurred at any time when children were in care or under protection, and

 (iii) an estimate of the scale of any unsafe, improper or unlawful care or treatment of children in such institutions or places;